atostivint/esop/faq.md

 ## Can you talk about taxes?
 For legal reasons, we can't provide you with tax advice.
 You will need to work with your own tax advisor.
 As a general note, we've spent a lot of time during the work on this plan to make it as tax efficient as possible for DoiT International employees.

+## Does the plan allow for cashless exercising in the future, would the value of the options exceed the strike price?
+Net exercise of stock options is something the board of the company can approve for special circumstances.